 There are two important pieces of information here that get washed over in the discussion of Analogue: Hyun-ae’s age and her condition.
 While I cannot find a definitive answer, just going by the various entries in both Analogue and Hate Plus, I would place Hyun-ae’s age at twelve at the oldest and ten at the youngest when she was brought out of cryo-stasis.
 She would then spend three years with the abusive Kim family before being married off.
 This means, if my math is accurate, the oldest she could’ve possibly been when she lost her virginity was fifteen.
 According to the game, that gives her three more years maximum to live.

 You’d think that having her tongue ripped out and sold off to secure political power to a man over thirty years her senior added to the knowledge that she didn’t have much longer to live would be completely devastating.
 However, the exact opposite happens.
 Not only does Hyun-ae find a measure of peace in the imperial household and form a close friendship with the Empress, she is also quite clear in how much she enjoys sex with the Emperor.
-This is understandable from a purely feminist perspective, but it speaks volumes when you focus on her as a character.
-You have to keep in mind not only the Hell she went through to get to this point, but also add in the fact she wouldn’t be able to enjoy it for very long.

 Every writer looks at narrative and character arcs differently, as they should.
 A character arc written by JK Rowling won’t be the same as a character arc written by Brad Thor who will both be miles apart from how Samuel Beckett looks at it.
 That is because each of this authors have a different idea of what point a character’s arc climaxes at.
 Some characters experience their narrative climax after being broken down, or learning new information, or sometimes dying or being removed from the narrative before they can experience that turning point.
 For Christine Love, the climax of her character’s arcs are quite literal.
 The highest point for her characters is when they embrace their sexuality and the desires it brings in them.
 Hyun-ae is the straightforward example here as her happiness as the Emperor’s concubine is shattered when the Empress dies.
-Since that time was the peak of her arc, this leaves her nowhere to go but down (SHADDUP) and she would’ve died anyway soon enough, but a mixture of grief, rage and a broken psyche that had finally shattered beyond repair before her disease could get to her.
+Since that time was the peak of her arc, this leaves her nowhere to go but down (SHADDUP).
+She would’ve died anyway soon enough, but a mixture of grief, rage and a broken psyche that had finally shattered beyond repair resolves her storyline before her disease could get to her.